CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 ## Create Application Pool

-1. Open Internet Information Services (IIS) Manager from Start > Administrative Tools
+1. Open Internet Information Services (IIS) Manager from Start > Administrative Tools.
 2. Select and right click Application Pools node under the server and select `Add Application Pool…`
 3. Set Name to `Cortex Gateway`.
 4. Ensure that the .NET CLR version is set to .NET CLR Version v4.0.30319 (This may be configured by default).